 Preparing Northwood children for life in Modern Britain

-As a Rights Respecting School, Northwood Primary School promotes tolerance and respect for all cultures, faiths and lifestyles through our purpose, values, motto and golden rules.
-These elements run through our curriculum and indeed all that we do.
-We also ensure that the British values of democracy and respect for the Rule of Law are promoted at every opportunity.
+As a Rights Respecting School, Northwood Primary School promotes tolerance and respect for all cultures, faiths and lifestyles.
+These elements run through our 'Relationship, Sex and Health Education' Curriculum and our 'Northwood Way' RESPECT Tree - indeed all that we do.

 We value the diverse ethnic backgrounds of all pupils and families and undertake a variety of events and lessons to celebrate these.
 We have found this approach to be enriching for all parties as it teaches tolerance and respect for the differences in our community and the wider world.
 Underpinning all this are a range of curriculum topics which have strong links to British History.